 Rideau Valley Phragmites Management Area

-If interested, please sign up here.
-The group will meet 2-3 times a year at the RVCA head office in Manotick to share ideas and develop a regional strategy for managing invasive phragmites.
+Our working group includes upper and lower tier municipalities, local community groups, government and non-government organizations and interested individuals.
+The group meet 2-4 times a year at the RVCA head office in Manotick to share ideas and develop a regional strategy for managing invasive phragmites.
+For more information or to join please contact:

 Image